-Ivey's Construction, Inc. of Merritt Island, Florida was selected by DNC Parks & Resorts at KSC, Inc. (DNC) and NASA to lead a team to transport and install NASA's Space Shuttle Atlantis in the new Orbiter Display Building at the Kennedy Space Center Visitor Center.
-Ivey's scope of work included: working closely with DNC and designer BRPH Engineers to develop the Transport and Lift Plans, transporting the orbiter from the Vertical Processing Building (VAB) to the New Orbiter Display Building at the Kennedy Space Center Visitor Center, an orbiter test lift, the jacking of the orbiter into display position, and the final opening of the payload doors for display.
+Ivey's Construction, Inc. of Merritt Island, FL was selected by DNC Parks & Resorts at KSC, Inc. (DNC) and NASA to lead a team to transport and install NASA's Space Shuttle Atlantis in the new Orbiter Display Building at the Kennedy Space Center Visitor Complex.
+Ivey's scope of work included: working closely with DNC and designer BRPH Engineers to develop the Transport and Lift Plans, transporting the orbiter from the Vertical Processing Building (VAB) to the New Orbiter Display Building at the Kennedy Space Center Visitor Complex, an orbiter test lift, the jacking of the orbiter into display position, and the final opening of the payload doors for display.

 - Orbiter weight: 153,996 lbs.

 - Remove and replace 120 light poles

 - Remove and replace 1 high voltage line (FPL)

 - Shrink wrap: 16,000 square feet